 - Patient/family education in asthma management

 Thanks to the efforts of the Breathmobile, studies have shown a decrease in school absenteeism, fewer emergency room visits, pulmonary function improvement, higher exercise tolerance, and improved quality of life for the children who are participating in the program.
-This could serve as a model for improving asthma care in other areas of Southern California and beyond.
+This could serve as a model for how asthma affects school attendance and ways to help.

 Improving Air Quality